iOS-Lab-UP/Genesis/README.md

 - `users`: This directory contains routes and utilities related to user management.

 The SQL scripts for database initialization and table creation are located in the `sql` directory.

-## Prerequisites

-Before you can run the project, you must have Docker installed on your machine.
-Docker is used to create a containerized environment for the application.

-## Running the Project

-1. **First Time Setup**: The first time you run the project, you'll need to build the Docker images.
-Use the following command:

-docker-compose up --build

-2. **Normal Run**: After the first time, you can start the application with the following command:

-First Time Setup: The first time you run the project, you'll need to build the Docker images.
-Use the following command:

-docker-compose up

-3. **Shutting Down**: To stop the application and remove the containers, networks, and volumes defined in `docker-compose.yml`, use the following command:

-docker-compose down -v

 ## Creating a New Endpoint